Godfrey Howitt

+Godfrey Howitt (8 October 1800 – 4 December 1873) was an English and colonial Australian entomologist.

+Background

-Godfrey Howitt (8 October 1800 – 4 December 1873), entomologist, was born in Heanor in Derbyshire to Thomas Howitt.
-Thomas had farmed a few acres of land at Heanor and joined the Society of Friends on his marriage with Phoebe Tantum, a member of the same society, with whom he acquired a considerable fortune.
-He was educated at Mansfield and tutored by his brother William before graduating from Edinburgh University Medical School with an MD in 1830.
-He married Phoebe Bakewell the following year, on 6 April 1831, at the Friends' Meeting House in Castle Donington.
-He practised medicine in Leicester and in Nottingham was honorary physician at both the City Infirmary and the General Hospital.
-In 1833, he issued the exsiccata Muscologia Nottinghamiensis; or, a collection of mosses found chiefly in the neighbourhood of Nottingham: arranged in fasciculi, with descriptions and occasional remarks with William Valentine as co-editor.
+Howitt was born in Heanor in Derbyshire to Thomas Howitt and Phoebe Tantum, both Quakers.
+They farmed a few acres of land at Heanor and together acquired a considerable fortune.
+Godfrey Howitt was educated at Mansfield and tutored by his brother, William, before graduating from Edinburgh University Medical School with an MD in 1830.
+He married Phoebe Bakewell on 6 April 1831, at the Friends' Meeting House in Castle Donington.

+Howitt practised medicine in Leicester and in Nottingham was honorary physician at both the City Infirmary and the General Hospital.
+In 1833, he issued the exsiccata Muscologia Nottinghamiensis; or, a collection of mosses found chiefly in the neighbourhood of Nottingham: arranged in fasciculi, with descriptions and occasional remarks, with William Valentine as co-editor.